TryEnlight/tryenlight.github.io/README.md

 If it's useful, it'll be posted on the site with of course, credit to you!

 - fork the repo
-- in the contribute folder, place your project files (source) & the tutorial text in a `.md` file
+- put the tutorial text in a `.md` file in the `_posts` directory and the source code in a folder in the `demo` directory
 - submit a pull request

 **or...** if you don't want to go through GitHub, you can email me your project+tutorial at techboss302@gmail.com